neul-labs/stout/docs/SPEC.md

-# brewx Specification
+# stout Specification

 A fast, Rust-based Homebrew-compatible package manager client.

 ## Overview

-brewx is a metadata-only package manager that provides a high-performance alternative to the Homebrew CLI.
+stout is a metadata-only package manager that provides a high-performance alternative to the Homebrew CLI.
 It consumes pre-computed package metadata from a GitHub repository and uses Homebrew's existing bottle infrastructure for actual package artifacts.

 **Core Principles:**
 - SQLite as the local index for fast queries